 The sports seats are comfortable and they offer great lateral support for the back.
 Lateral support for the thighs isn’t as arresting, but with this portion of the seat being almost flat it means the seats can accommodate a wide range of differently shaped individuals.
 Toyota has applied reasonably high-quality materials in most areas as well, so it does feel premium and expensive.
 We wouldn’t say it is quite as premium as the Z4 M40i though, which comes with superior leather and other higher-class materials.
 But hey, this isn’t a comparison, and double-hey, the Z4 is $30,000 north of this.

 One thing we do instantly notice from the excellent driver’s position is the centre console.
-It looks like it hasn’t been swapped from left-hand drive.
+It looks like it hasn’t been swapped from left-hand drive or something.
 There’s a big buttress section that shields the standard wireless phone charging cradle, and the BMW-based iDrive controller is located on the passenger side.
-This is disappointing to see, especially as both Toyota and BMW are very much global companies.
-They should be able to provide more comprehensive distinction between left- and right-hand drive models.
-Especially as both are produced at the Magna Steyr plant in Austria.
+This big chunk can make it feel more cramped and confined.

 Up on the dash you’ll immediately recognise the BMW-like operating system for the 8.8-inch media screen.
 It’s not exactly the same as BMW’s latest 7.0 system, but it is extremely similar to the previous 6.0.
 Fortunately, Toyota has trimmed down some of the menus so it’s actually a bit easier to operate.
 We love the iDrive setup and the screen functionality in all BMWs, so it’s thumbs up from us.